DocumentationAPI ReferenceRelease Notes

 GPU Node Configuration

-The gpu-runner worker must run on a GPU powered Node.
+In this example GPU nodes have the label role: gpu.
+Be sure to configure the operator as suits your deployment needs.
+The gpu-runner worker must run on a GPU-powered node.
 You can configure this via the Helm chart.

 Application Permissions